getzola/zola/README.md

 ## Demo

-Please head over to [EXAMPLES.md](EXAMPLES.md) for example sites produced with zola.
+[getzola.org](https://www.getzola.org/) is entirely produced with zola.
+Please head over to [EXAMPLES.md](EXAMPLES.md) for more example sites produced with zola.

 ## Comparisons with other static site generators